SuperConga: an open-source framework for mesoscopic superconductivity: Summary

 The SuperConga framework is free to download under the GNU LGPL v3 license or higher, from its GitLab repository\cite{SuperConga:repository} https://gitlab.com/superconga/superconga.
 An extensive user manual has been published online,\cite{SuperConga:documentation} containing numerous pedagogical examples, tutorials and guides.
 The framework has been developed and tested for Unix-based environments, and generally runs on most modern laptops, desktops, as well as in cluster environments.
 The framework relies on the high-performance capabilities offered by GPU acceleration and CUDA\cite{CUDA:2021,Nickolls:2008}, and therefore requires a CUDA-capable device (i.e. NVIDIA GPU)\cite{NVIDIA_device:2021} to run.
 To the best of our knowledge, SuperConga is the only open-source code that uses quasiclassical theory to describe mesoscopic superconducting grains and ballistic devices.
 It therefore adds the missing ``mesoscopic link'' between more phenomenological methods, such as London-Maxwell\cite{Horn:2022} and Ginzburg-Landau,\cite{Sadovskyy:2015,Rybakov:2022,Rybakov:2022:b} and fully microscopic methods, such as density-functional theory\cite{Kresse:1996:a,Kresse:1996:b,Giannozzi:2009,Giannozzi:2017,Nakhaee:2020} and tight-binding approaches.\cite{groth_kwant_2014,Bjornson:2019,Lothman:2020,Nagai:2020}

 This paper outlines the functionality of version 1.0 of SuperConga.
-We foresee that the project website will evolve continuously, and that a community of developers can be formed to enable further improvements that increase the functionality and scope of the framework.
+We foresee that the project website will evolve continuously, and that a community of developers can be formed to enable further improvements that increase the functionality and scope of the framework to include, e.g., impurity scattering, spin degrees of freedom, multiband physics, more general boundary conditions, and non-equlibrium phenomena.